domeccleston/sharegpt/README.md

 # Installation

-Soon, this extension will be available via the Chrome Extension store.
+## Install from Chrome Web Store (Recommended)

+You can install this extension with one click: https://chrome.google.com/webstore/detail/sharegpt/daiacboceoaocpibfodeljbdfacokfjb

+## Local Install

-While it's pending approval, you can install it by downloading the repo locally and running Chrome in Developer mode.
+You can also install it by downloading the repo locally and running Chrome in Developer mode.

 Currently Google Chrome is the only supported browser.